junwatu/grid-sound-ambient/blogs/README.md

 Basically, the code will call ElevenLabs Music API, which uses the latest `music_v1` model.
 However, in this project, the duration of the generated music is hardcoded to 60 seconds or 1 minute.
 You can edit this directly in the source code by changing the `music_length_ms = 60000` code.

+The default audio output format from the ElevenLabs Music API is `mp3_44100_128`.
+The API also supports several other formats, for a complete list, refer to the official [documentation](https://elevenlabs.io/docs/api-reference/music/compose).

 ## Database

 The container type used in this project is collection, and the schema for the data is defined by the interface `MusicGenerationRecord` code: